Skip to main content

 Over the years, the ESA Committee on Diversity and Education combined its education and diversity-focused efforts, developing many great teaching and mentoring initiatives.
 On the education side, ESA has focused on developing a multidimensional approach to improve our effectiveness in providing inclusive pedagogy and career skills needed to train the future environmental workforce (www.esa.org/4DEE).
 On the diversity side, ESA has grown its SEEDS student mentoring program to increase diverse participation in the environmental careers.
 But in the last four years, the urgent need to increase diversity of ecologists was made clearer by the Black Lives Matter movement, and the disproportionate impact of COVID19 and climate change on people of color.

-Thus in June 2020, ESA’s leadership emphatically committed to redoubling efforts to diversify the Society and the science of ecology, and provide more support for minority scientists.
+Thus in June 2020, ESA’s leadership emphatically committed to redoubling efforts to diversify the Society and the science of ecology, and provide more support for underrepresented scientists.
 The ESA Governing Board formed a Task Force on Diversity, Equity, Inclusion and Justice (DEIJ).
 Several blog posts summarizing what the Task Force learned from listening sessions and input from ESA leaders and members are available in the ESA EcoTone DEIJ series.
 The Task Force submitted a set of recommendations to the ESA Governing Board in November 2020, which included forming a separate ESA Diversity Committee.

 In September 2021, a separate ESA Diversity Committee was established and charged to build awareness, build support and build a network of partnerships to more effectively address DEIJ issues, implement the DEIJ Task Force’s recommendations, and work to increase the diversity and support for ecologists of diverse backgrounds.